 I have noticed lately though that Boho style is getting a makeover and although the beautiful flashes of colour are still apparent, the look is a little more pared back.
 I call this Contemporary Bohemian Style.

-- Furniture.
 A Bohemian style interior is not complete without a statement piece of Mid-Century style furniture.
 This could be a sideboard, dining table and chairs or even just some accent pieces – a coffee and side table.
-Partner with comfortable contemporary sofas and non-matching occasional chairs and incorporate relaxed style items like floor cushions, rattan stools and foot rests.
+I partner these with comfortable contemporary sofas and non-matching occasional chairs and incorporate relaxed style items like floor cushions, rattan stools and foot rests.

-- Colour.
 This is an essential ingredient in a Bohemian style scheme.
 The thing about contemporary Bohemian interiors is that you introduce colour from cushions, rugs, kilims and artworks but you pare it back slightly.
-Rather than the full on jumble of colour that a traditional Boho style commands, a modern version relies more on varying levels of white, in fact pretty similar to Scandi style.
+Rather than the full on jumble of colour that a traditional Boho style commands, a modern version relies more on varying levels of white.
+In fact pretty similar to Scandi style.
 These two really do crossover and I often find that people like both and often start with a Scandi look but add interesting pieces to make it more of a Bohemian look.

-- Rugs.
 Rugs in one form or another are also an essential for a Bohemian style.
-The more traditional look with strong colour and pattern works really well but you can also rely on simple geometic patterns and textured rugs to make an impact.
+The more traditional look with strong colour and pattern works really well but you can also rely on simple geometric patterns and textured rugs to make an impact.
 The main point is to avoid traditional wall to wall carpets as this really doesn't suit this style.
 I've noticed a recent trend of layering rugs with a large simple rug filling the space and a smaller accent rug on top.
 This is a great idea to bring interest to a scheme, particularly if you are using a lot of white as these looks rely heavily on layers of texture for their success.